Skip to main content

 Mount Evans Wilderness

-The United States Congress designated the Mount Evans Wilderness in 1980, and it now has a total of 74,401 acres.
-Mount Evans Wilderness is located approximately 40 miles west of Denver, Colorado.
-The Mt.
-Evans Scenic Byway ascends a non-wilderness corridor into the center of the wilderness.
-The road, two 14,000 foot peaks (14,264' Mt.
-Evans and 14,060' Mt.
-Bierstadt) and the close proximity to Denver have contributed to very heavy use.
+Mount Evans Wilderness, 74,401 acres, is located approximately 40 miles west of Denver on the Pike National Forest and Arapaho National Forest.
+The Mount Evans Scenic Byway ascends a non-wilderness corridor into the center of the wilderness.
+The road, two 14,000-foot peaks (14,264-foot Mount Evans and 14,060-foot Mount Bierstadt) and the close proximity to Denver have contributed to very heavy use.
 Despite the likelihood of encountering other users, the area offers several unique features worthy of a visit.
 Evidence of past glaciers can be seen in the steep granite cirques and glacial moraines surrounding the high peaks.

-The wilderness contains small regions of arctic tundra, rare south of the Arctic Circle.
+The wilderness contains small regions of arctic tundra, which is rare south of the Arctic Circle.
 Unlike typical Colorado alpine tundra, which is dry and brittle once the snow recedes, arctic tundra holds numerous small pools of water.
-Vegetation ranges from lower spruce-fir and lodgepole forests, through 2,000-year-old Bristlecone pines and Krummholz near treeline, to delicate alpine vegetation reaching all the way to the highest peaks.
+Vegetation ranges from lower spruce-fir and lodgepole forests, through 2,000-year-old bristlecone pines and krummholz near treeline, to delicate alpine vegetation reaching all the way to the highest peaks.
 Deer and elk inhabit the sub-alpine areas, and bighorn sheep and mountain goats are common above treeline.

 Mount Evans is accessed by a 110-mile trail network, 84 miles of which are within the wilderness boundary.